atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [51:08.000 --> 51:09.000]  Yeah, yeah, we can.
 [51:09.000 --> 51:13.000]  Okay, thank you.
 [51:13.000 --> 51:23.000]  Okay, at this point, we have everything set up to work properly, so few extra comments.
-[51:23.000 --> 51:32.000]  We, at the moment, we don't do an alignment between the SSN NPA because there is just a physical two phase possibility, [51:32.000 --> 51:37.000]  and so far we found that one of the two phases always works.
+[51:23.000 --> 51:32.000]  We, at the moment, we don't do an alignment between the SSN MPA because there is just a physical two phase possibility, [51:32.000 --> 51:37.000]  and so far we found that one of the two phases always works.
 [51:37.000 --> 51:43.000]  So we are not doing any extra alignment between these two.
 [51:43.000 --> 51:52.000]  Of course, if in a future we start seeing problems, we are going to introduce something, but it doesn't look like to be the case at the moment.